 - person’s overall health

 Surgery is the most common treatment for localized appendix cancer.
-If the cancer is localized to the appendix only, then the treatment is usually to remove the appendix.
+If the cancer is localized to the appendix only, the treatment is usually to remove the appendix.
 This is also called an appendectomy.

-For some types of appendix cancer, or if the tumor is larger, your doctor may recommend removing one half of your colon and also some lymph nodes.
+For some types of appendix cancer, or if the tumor is larger, your doctor may recommend removing one-half of your colon and also some lymph nodes.
 Surgery to remove half of your colon is called a hemicolectomy.

-If the cancer has spread, then your doctor may recommend cytoreductive surgery, also called debulking.
+If the cancer has spread, your doctor may recommend cytoreductive surgery, also called debulking.
 In this type of surgery, the surgeon will remove the tumor, surrounding fluid, and possibly any nearby organs that are attached to the tumor.

 Treatment may include chemotherapy before or after surgery if: